Bed Bugs Are Tenacious Pests And Breed Quickly

 Bed bugs are small parasitic insects which feed on the blood of sleeping humans.
 These pests can be difficult to spot and move quickly over floors and furniture, and female bed bugs can lay hundreds of eggs in their lifetimes.
 Bed bugs often enter a home by being carried there from somewhere else.
 They will often hide in luggage and clothing, which they’ll use to establish a new population.

 Bed bugs are very small and cannot fly, which means that they will usually try to live as close to their host as possible.
 It’s for this reason that these pests will live in groups inside mattresses, box springs, headboards, and bed frames.
 These insects usually feed for ten minutes at a time while the host is sleeping, after which they’ll crawl back to their hiding places.
 Bed bugs breed quickly, so even if they establish a population in one room, they may quickly spread to others.

-For example, keep a look out for small spots of blood on your sheets or pillowcases, or for rust-colored spots of bedbug excrement on sheets, mattresses, walls, and bed clothing.
+Bed bug bites look like small, itchy red welts, which victims sometimes initially confuse for mosquito bites.
+If you have recently purchased used furniture, you may want to check for a few more concrete signs of a bed bug infestation.
+For example, keep a look out for small spots of blood on your sheets or pillowcases, or for rust-colored spots of bed bug excrement on sheets, mattresses, walls, and bed clothing.
 These insects also give off a certain musty scent which may help you determine if these pests have begun to infest your home.
 Be sure to check for as many of these signs as possible, so that your local pest control professional will know where to start.

-If bedbugs have made unwanted appearances around your home, call Cantu Pest Control at 972-562-9999 (Dallas and Fort Worth areas) or 713-956-7822 (Houston area) and schedule an appointment today with one of our friendly, experienced bedbug removal experts.
+If bed bugs or other pests have made unwanted appearances around your home or business, call Cantu Pest & Termite at (972) 576-7629 and schedule an appointment today with one of our friendly, experienced bed bug removal experts.